 Interested in learning more about the Catholic faith?
 Not sure where to begin?
 Here is a quick and easy overview of the process of becoming Catholic

-At St. Catherine, RCIA typically meets at the 10:00 am Mass on Sundays in the Church and on various Wednesday evenings at 7:30pm.
+At St. Catherine, OCIA typically meets at the 5:00 pm Mass on Saturdays in the Church and on Saturday evenings at 7:00pm.

 For more information, call Debbie Graleski at the Parish Office (904) 264-0577 or email her here.

-What is the Rite of Christian Initiation of Adults (RCIA)?
+What is the Order of Christian Initiation of Adults (OCIA)?

-The Rite of Christian Initiation of Adults is the process in which anyone aged 7 or older is welcomed into the Catholic Church through the sacraments of Baptism, Confirmation, and/or Eucharist.
+The Order of Christian Initiation of Adults is the process in which anyone over the age of reason (7/8) or older is welcomed into the Catholic Church through the sacraments of Baptism, Confirmation, and Eucharist.

 • This process is designed for adults… therefore, we adopt an adult learning model.